Packers bar guide

 Buffalo Wild Wings1123 N. Water St., (414) 277-0293

 15306 W. Beloit Rd., New Berlin, (262) 432-0100

 2635 N. Mayfair Rd., Wauwatosa, (414) 302-1900

 2950 S. 108th St., West Allis, (414) 431-1100

-The downtown location offers two big screens and about nine smaller televisions.
+The Downtown location offers two big screens and about nine smaller televisions.
 Wings are the featured food here, so order some up for the game.
-The only drawback to watching a Packers game at BW3's is the acoustics.
+The only drawback to watching a Packers game at BW3 is the acoustics.
 It's nearly impossible to hear the commentary because it's so rowdy.
-The Mayfair Road location's bar area is separate from the restaurant area and pool tables, but when it's game time, those eating and drinking team up to cheer on the Pack.
+The Mayfair Road location's bar area is separate from the restaurant and pool tables, but when it's game time, those eating and drinking team up to cheer on the Pack.

 1240 S. Moorland Road, Brookfield, (262) 797-6600

 Champps offers gigantic televisions, scoring updates and game-related specials to qualify it as one of the better places in town to eat a sit-down meal while watching the green and gold.
 Every seat is a good seat with all the surrounding screens.
 And there's a wide variety of dishes and beverages available from the bar to keep you satisfied in case Aaron Rodgers and company aren't.

 580 Milwaukee Ave., Burlington, (262) 767-0000